Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: Relation to Non-Malleable Two-Source Extractors

 \section{Relation to Non-Malleable Two-Source Extractors}

 For $n=2^\ell$, we reduce the construction of $\Omega(n)$-robustly self-ordered (dense) $n$-vertex graphs to the construction of non-malleable two-source extractors for $(\ell,\ell-O(1))$-sources.
 Recall that a random variable $X$ is called an {\sf $(\ell,k)$-source} if $X$ is distributed over $[2^\ell]$ and has min-entropy at least $k$ (i.e., $\prob[X\!=\!i]\leq2^{-k}$ for every $i\in[2^\ell]$). \footnote{Indeed, for the sake of simplicity (of our arguments), we do not require that $\ell\in\N$, but rather only that $2^\ell\in\N$; consequently, we consider distributions over $[2^\ell]$ rather than over $\bitset^\ell$.} A function ${\tt E}:[2^\ell]\times[2^\ell]\to\bitset^m$ is called a (standard) {\sf two-source $(k,\e)$-extractor} if, for every two independent $(\ell,k)$-sources $X$ and $Y$, it holds that ${\tt E}(X,Y)$ is $\e$-close to the uniform distribution over $\bitset^m$, denoted $U_m$.
-Our notion of a non-malleable two-source extractor, presented next, is a restricted case of the notions considered in~\cite{CG:nmE,CGL}. \footnote{In particular, in~\cite{CG:nmE,CGL} it is only required that one of the two functions $f,g:[2^\ell]\to[2^\ell]$ has no fixed-points.
-There seems to be no concrete reason to prefer one of these three variants over the others. \ifnum\apdxNME=1 We mention that Definition~\ref{nmExtractor:def} is strictly weaker than the definition of~\cite{CG:nmE} (even in its simplified form~\cite[Def.~1.3]{CGL}; see \hyperref[nmE-def:apdx]{Appendix}).\fi}
+Our notion of a non-malleable two-source extractor, presented next, is one of (the weakest of) the notions considered in~\cite{CG:nmE,CGL}.